Expensive surprise with reverse mortgage

 Dear Dr. Don,

-When I applied for a reverse mortgage in May 2013, my home was appraised at $252,000.
+When I applied for a reverse mortgage a while back, my home was appraised at $252,000.
 I had a mortgage balance of about $142,963.
 After all of the paperwork was signed, I received $9,497.
 The total amount of the loan was $152,460.
-Within six months, the loan ballooned to $162,000, with interest totaling about $2,557 along with a mortgage insurance premium for $6,129.
+Within 6 months, the loan ballooned to $162,000, with interest totaling about $2,557 along with a mortgage insurance premium for $6,129.
 Is this some kind of predatory loan?
 Is there some way I can get out of this loan?

 Thank you for your help,